 According to Florida law, a wrongful death occurs “when the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person.”
 With the exception of willful murder, most wrongful deaths occur unintentionally and usually from negligence.
 These include things like medical malpractice, other common medical errors, a car accident, bicycle accident an accident at the workplace, a faulty consumer product and being provided an illegal drug.
 This can also include criminal acts such as violent robberies, drunk driving, or other negligent by a driver who is determined to be at fault .
 A wrongful death can also occur in a nursing home or assisted living facility when there is a lack of care, or negligence.

-Wrongful death lawyers who focus on wrongful death lawsuits see many cases that have common issues:
+Our Orlando personal injury law firm has experience with wrongful death lawsuits and see many cases that have common causes:

 - Automobile, commercial truck, bicycle or motorcycle accidents